anchxng/ksubot/src/:github/ISSUE_TEMPLATE/feature-request.md

 title: ''
 lables: enhancement
 ---
-explain what you want in the feature
+explain what you want in your request